MCL Tear Rehab in South St. Louis, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in South St. Louis, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in South St. Louis, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
 Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 - Previous Knee Injuries: Prior injuries to the knee, including previous MCL injuries, weaken the MCL, making it more susceptible to tears.